 Episode: “First Contact”

 How would I react to a first contact situation?
-I hope with as much bravery and heart as Marista Yale from the Star Trek The Next Generation episode, “First Contact” played by Carolyn Seymour.
+I hope with as much bravery and heart as Mirasta Yale from the Star Trek The Next Generation episode “First Contact,” played by Carolyn Seymour.

 Marista is the perfect embodiment of a real Star Trek fan; open minded, interested in the sciences and with an insatiable curiosity to explore.
 When I got older I also recognized she was a smart, strong and independent female character, something we didn’t always get so nicely realized in early 90’s.